 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Dietary potassium refers to potassium that comes from foods.
-Many different plant and animal foods contain potassium.
+Many plant and animal foods contain potassium.
 Some examples include:

-The body absorbs about 85–90% of dietary potassium.
+The body absorbs about

 - nerve transmission

 Most of the potassium in the body is stored inside cells.
 Typical potassium concentrations in the blood range from around

 Blood potassium levels can indicate potassium status, but they cannot indicate what the stores are like inside the cells.

 In people with regular kidney function, abnormally low or high potassium levels in the blood are rare.

 However, certain factors can decrease potassium levels.
 Some examples include: